Knhwong/189lFinal/GameBasicInformation.md

 ## Input

+The Input is quite simple.
+Moving right, left, and jumping are just like any other 2D platformer games.
+The holding shield input is also not complicated.
+When receiving the user input, just toggle the renderer and the collider of the shield such that it is not in effect.
 Movement Left/Right: 'a'/'d' or (left arrow)/(right arrow)
 Shield Up: Left mouse click or left ctrl
 Jump: Space Bar